Infrastructure Grants

 Area nonprofits receive support to help maintain their operations.

 Nonprofit organizations focus tremendous energy and resources on fulfilling their mission.
 Meanwhile, many struggle to cover needs that are less visible – such as office equipment, technology upgrades, and building repairs.
+The Broadview’s Infrastructure Grant was created to help fill the gap.

 Congratulations to the Latest Winners